If you own a home with wheels on it and several cars without, you just might be a redneck.

 - I didn’t want to deal with what I perceived as the hassle of taking calls from a bunch of Craigslist potentials.
 I’ve listed a car on Craigslist before and wound up driving hither and yon to meet tire kickers who wanted to take my car for a test drive and then apparently went to the same place where solo socks go hiding after you throw them in the dryer.
 I know Craigslist works.
 We’ve bought and sold items on Craigslist before.
 But, I wasn’t interested in driving around with flyers in my windows and taking calls at odd hours for weeks on end.

 - There wasn’t anyone in the family who could use a great deal on a beater car.
 I’d have happily given away the car to any teenage family member who wanted it.
 Nobody did.
-You know you have a hoopty when even the teenaged kids don’t want it.
+You know you have a hoopty when even the teenage kids don’t want it.

 Did I leave money on the table?
 Absolutely.
 Do I care?
 Not really.
 Did I make selling my car out to be a bigger deal in my Monkey Brain than it probably would have been?
 Probably.